 **Few people are allergic to honey, lemon, cinnamon etc. but check with your doctor if you are concerned about any of these items.
 Remember, no raw honey for infants.

 Hmm, my throat does feel a bit scratchy – a cup of hot tea with lemon juice & honey sounds pretty good right now.
-Lucky me, I have a lot of honey and cinnamon for cold relief right at my fingertips.
+Lucky me, I have a lot of honey and cinnamon right at my fingertips.

 Our best plan of treatment during cold and flu events is to rest, eat properly and try to relieve symptoms.

 Herbal tonics provide an effective natural treatment to at least help you feel some relief as you wait out the cold process.

 For adults and kids that are old enough, even the small amount available in homemade honey straws can easy a sore throat.

 Small scale beekeepers are the best source for raw honey.
 Do you have to buy local honey from your area ?

 What if you do not know any local beekeepers?
 For cold and cough relief, it does not matter if the honey is produced close to your home.
 You just need pure honey.